How to Monitor Staff Performance? Top 7 Tips for Managers

 Jump Straight to:

-Staff performance monitoring means using specific methods to identify whether employees are completing their tasks effectively and to a high standard.
+Monitoring the performance of your staff means using specific methods to identify whether employees are completing their tasks effectively and to a high standard.
 It is essential to monitor employee performance to ensure that they are aligned with the organisation's goals and objectives.

-Since the pandemic, employee monitoring has risen significantly to make up for the number of employees working remotely.
+In recent years, there has been a significant rise in employee monitoring.
+This is largely because of the growing number of employees now working remotely.
 This allows managers to virtually track employee performance, online activity and even mouse movements.

 Examples of Staff Performance Monitoring: